 ‘Keep On Truckin’ Origin

-- I didn’t get much sleep last night and I have to show up for work in an hour.
-This obviously is not an ideal way to start the day, but I’ll just have to keep on truckin’ despite how sleepy I am.
+- I didn’t get much sleep last night and I have work in an hour.
+Not exactly an ideal start to the day, but I’ll keep on truckin’ despite my lack of energy.

-- Now that my cat is older, he’s run into a handful of health problems.
-He’s on two different medications that should help, so hopefully he can keep the ball rolling for several more years.
+- My cat is older and has a handful of health problems to deal with.
+He’s on two different medications, so hopefully he can keep the ball rolling for years to come.